Applying for the Doctoral Internship at CSDC-UHM

 3. Vita: Current vita including educational history, clinical/counseling experience, and a list of graduate courses taken to fulfill the requirements of your degree.

 4. References: Three letters of reference from professionals who are familiar with your academic and clinical experience.
 At least one letter must be from a former clinical supervisor.
-If possible, these letters should be sent with the application in sealed envelopes signed by the writer.

 Commission on Accreditation